-In Q1, following the two strongest quarters in Program history, GoGreen Home lenders enrolled 302 new standard loans worth \$6.19 million, with an average project size of \$20,483.
-Although the first quarter has historically been the slowest of the year, Q1 saw the third highest number of loans enrolled and the third largest amount financed during a single quarter since Program inception, with a 107% increase in number and a 119% increase in volume compared with Q1 2022.
-Since Program inception in 2016, GoGreen Home has financed 3,102 standard loans at a combined value of \$55 million.
+In Q2, following the three strongest quarters in Program history, GoGreen Home lenders enrolled 411 new standard loans worth \$8.64 million, with an average project size of \$21,022.
+The number of Q2 loan enrollments represents a 36.1% increase compared with Q1 2023 and a 56.9% increase compared with Q2 2022, and is the highest number financed in a single quarter since Program inception.
+The amount financed during the quarter represents a 39.67% increase compared with Q1 and an 83.06% increase compared with Q2 2022, and is the largest amount financed in a single quarter.
+Since Program inception in 2016, GoGreen Home has financed 3,513 standard loans at a combined value of \$64 million.
+GoGreen Home closed the quarter with seven participating lenders offering standard loans following Eagle Community Credit Union's decision to sunset its GoGreen Financing loan product.

-In Q1, 83 of the 302 projects enrolled (27%) included heat pump technologies, which support the State's efforts to transition from equipment that uses carbon-based fuel sources to electric alternatives that are more easily powered by clean energy and emit fewer greenhouse gases when operated.
-This was the highest number of heat pump projects installed in one quarter during the Program's history.
+In Q2, 126 of the 411 projects enrolled (31%) included heat pump technologies, which support the State's efforts to decarbonize.
+This was the highest number of heat pump projects installed in one quarter during the Program's history and more than 51.8% higher than the number of heat pumps installed in Q1 2023.

-While the majority of heat pump loans were supported by IOU credit enhancement funds, 23 of the 83 (28%) were supported through a partnership between CAEATFA and the TECH Clean California Initiative.
-Through a Memorandum of Agreement between CAEATFA and TECH's third-party implementer, Energy Solutions, TECH funds support credit enhancements and administrative costs for customers who receive gas service from an IOU and electric service from a POU.
-This support allows these joint IOU gas/POU electric customers to finance heat pumps and other eligible electric measures through their GoGreen Home loan without the fuel source restrictions they previously faced.
-Of the 23 loans that were credit enhanced in part or in full by TECH, 15 were TECH-only projects, meaning they could not have been financed through the Program without TECH support.
+While the majority of heat pump loans were supported by IOU credit enhancement funds, 23 of the 126 (18%) were supported through a partnership between CAEATFA and the TECH Clean California Initiative that allows joint IOU gas/publicly-owned utility electric customers to finance heat pumps and other eligible electric measures through their GoGreen Home loan without the fuel source restrictions they previously faced.
+Of the 23 loans that were credit enhanced in part or in full by TECH, 17 were TECH-only projects, meaning they could not have been financed through the Program without TECH support.

-There were no new marketplace microloan enrollments over the course of the quarter.
-New enrollments of marketplace microloans were paused in Q2 2022 as Enervee (the implementer of the SoCalGas marketplace platform) onboard a new lender for this product; additionally, Enervee will launch a GoGreen Home-backed loan product on the Southern California Edison marketplace.
-Marketplace microloan enrollments are expected to resume by mid-2023.
+There were 71 new marketplace microloan enrollments over the course of the quarter.
+New enrollments of marketplace microloans were paused in Q2 2022 as Enervee, the implementer of the SoCalGas marketplace platform, onboarded a new lender for this product.
+Marketplace microloan enrollments resumed in June 2023 with availability for customers of SoCalGas and Southern California Edison.